-If you have been randomly selected to participate in this term’s Active Lives Survey for Children and Young People, congratulations!
+If you have been randomly selected to participate in the Active Lives Survey for Children and Young People, congratulations!

-Your local contact in Northumberland Sport for any queries is Gail Ballance (Development Manager – Children and Young People) whom you can contact via email@example.com or 01670 623519.
+Your local contact in Northumberland Sport for any queries is Amy Scott (Children & Young People Development Worker) whom you can contact via email@example.com or 01670 624767.

 Active Lives: Children and Young People will provide a world-leading approach to gathering data on how children engage with sport and physical activity.